 Director of Communications & Media Relations — Elizabeth Peroni

 Peroni attends industry events and store openings and writes about them in the newsletter.
-In addition, she supports the association’s business subsidiaries by producing their print and online marketing materials.
-In addition, she serves on the conference and educational planning committees.
+In addition, she supports the association’s business subsidiaries by producing their print and online marketing materials and she serves on the conference and educational planning committees.

 Association Services Manager — Michael Thomas

-Meagan Thorpe join PFMA in 2016 as association services manager.
-She assists PFMA members with questions on legislative and regulatory issues; serves as a liaison to communicate emergency planning issues; manages the association’s committees, and provide government relations coverage in the monthly newsletter and weekly e-newsletter communications.
-In addition, she assists with the planning and educational programming for the PFMA Annual Conference, Fall Legislative Conference and webinars.
+Michael Thomas joined PFMA in 2018 as association services manager.
+He assists PFMA members with questions on legislative and regulatory issues; serves as a liaison to communicate emergency planning issues; manages the association’s committees, and provide government relations coverage in the monthly newsletter and weekly e-newsletter communications.
+In addition, he assists with the planning and educational programming for the PFMA Annual Conference, Fall Legislative Conference and webinars.

 Executive Assistant — Jennifer Hamelin